numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 ====================

-The motivation for changing the behaviour with respect to inspecting the value of Python scalars and NumPy scalars/0-D arrays is two-fold:
+The motivation for changing the behaviour with respect to inspecting the value of Python scalars and NumPy scalars/0-D arrays is three-fold:

 1. The special handling of NumPy scalars/0-D arrays as well as the value inspection can be very surprising to users,